An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 If no key has been pressed (since the last time the method was called), it will return the empty string "".

-Pressing just the Shift, Ctrl (Cmd under macOS), or Alt keys will not be detected by getKey.
+Pressing just the Shift, Ctrl (⌘ Command under macOS) or Alt keys will not be detected by getKey.
 To read those keys use…

 getKeyWithModifier which returns a 2-tuple containing the key pressed plus any ‘modifier’ key such a Shift, Ctrl, or Alt (or the empty string if no modifier key is pressed).